 Besides courses and writing centres, other university facilities also provide specialized support for the kinds of writing expected at the University of Toronto.

 - The Accessibility Program is now located in Robarts Library, 130 St. George Street, and at offices on the Scarborough and Mississauga campuses.
 If you are registered with this office, you may be eligible to work with specialized counsellors and facilities.

-- The School of Continuing Studies offers many non-credit certificate courses on writing, including some in creative writing, English as a second language, and professional writing.
+- The School of Continuing Studies offers many non-credit certificate courses on writing, including some in creative writing, English as a second language, and business communication.
 Courses start at various times through the year, and some are offered as distance education

 - The University of Toronto Libraries offer a series of drop-in classes and online tutorials to help you improve your library and internet skills.
 Learn how to search for books using the new U of T Catalogue, and to find journal articles both in print and online.